SJTU-PLV/Nominal-CompCert/rustexamples/test/borrow_test/README.md

     alias graph.
 13. A normal re-borrow test
 14. A test that is not compiled in NLL but can be compiled Polonius
-15. Borrow from a box
+15. Borrow from a box and move that box
+16. Test if statement
+17. Test loop
+18.